 In 1994, two women at the school where Cathy worked came forward with accusations of horrific child sex abuse that they suffered while they were students.
 The women filed a lawsuit against Father Joseph Maskell, the chaplain of Keough High School, claiming he subjected them to “repeated sexual, physical, and psychological abuse”.

-court documents the women are identified only as ‘Jane Doe’ and ‘Jane Roe’.
+In the court documents the women are identified only as ‘Jane Doe’ and ‘Jane Roe’.
 Other women came forward to testify to the alleged abuse at Keough High School, however, after a high profile trial the case was thrown out.
 A report in the Huffington Post explains that the law in Baltimore states that victims of sexual abuse have three years to file a civil lawsuit after the abuse has taken place or when they discover it.
 It was ruled that despite evidence the women had repressed or buried memories of the abuse, their case fell outside of the three year window.